andreacremese/blog/old_posts/2014-09-01-context-in-js.markdown

 ---
 I found this rather interesting [video][web0] and this [blog entry][web1] on Context in JS and the **this** keyword.
 Some reference code below.

-####Couple of definitions to warm up
+#### Couple of definitions to warm up

 **Execution context**: scope created in the global scope for a function that is called.
 This is added to the top of the stack and executed.
 Not the context I am referring to with **this**.

 **Context**: the obect that has called a certain function.
 It is associated with the this keyword and **it depends on where the function has been called**.

-####Now for some chunks
+#### Now for some chunks

-	// Few examples of COntext, assuming we are calling this on the console of a blowser.
+	// Few examples of Context, assuming we are calling this on the console of a blowser.

 	// simple function
 	function foo() {return this};